jeiseman/continuous-pdf-viewer/readme.txt

 * Changed the default height from 600px to 80vh
 * Recalculate the width for each tab when in a page when different pdf viewer blocks are in different tabs.`
 * Set the default heights to 80vh for desktop, 70vh for tablet, and 60vh for mobile rather than a specific px value.
+* Change the default_zoom to "page-width" instead of "auto"